 At first, 1inch focused on aggregating liquidity from other DEXes.
 It didn't take long before the team went ahead and built a liquidity protocol to attract native liquidity to 1inch itself.

-Anyone can stake assets in 1inch liquidity pools forming the basis of 1inch Exchange and its Mooniswap AMM (more on that below).
+Anyone can stake assets in 1inch liquidity pools forming the basis of 1inch and its Mooniswap AMM (more on that below).

 Despite launching its liquidity protocol with a liquidity mining program, 1inch has struggled to attract LPs from popular AMMs like Uniswap and Sushi.
 Today, 1inch liquidity pools contain around $45 million in total value locked — a far cry from the billions on Uniswap.

 Besides the added unicorn power, 1inch v3 connects to more DEXes than ever before via Ethereum and Binance Smart Chain.
 With a simple click, you can access liquidity on both Ethereum and BSC's largest DEXes.